WVURAIL/dspira/labs/03/README.md

 ---

-## 1.6 Calculate the fourier series for:
+## 1.6 Find the fourier series for:

 1. Sqaure Wave
 2. Triangular Wave